Does this woman climb faster than you run?

 Video

-Indonesian climber Aries Susanti Rahayu became the first woman to climb a 15m wall in under seven seconds.
+This Indonesian female champion broke records when she scaled a 15m wall in seven seconds.

-She did it at the International Federation of Sport Climbing (IFSC) Speed World Cup event of the year in Xiamen, China.

-She beat previous record holder YiLing Song of China in the women's final, reaching the top in 6.995 seconds.

 -